beginning of content

 Nerve pain medicines

-Some pain relief medicines were developed for epilepsy but can also help with nerve pain or anxiety.
-For example, pregabalin or gabapentin.
+Some pain relief medicines were developed to help manage epilepsy, but can also help with nerve pain or anxiety.
+These medicines include pregabalin and gabapentin.

 Sleeping pills